drawwithcode/2020-undefined/README.md

 ### Idea
 We live in a world where the majority of people pollute everyday, but almost never plant a flower.
 The connection with nature is getting lost with all these technological developments entering our lives.
-Every action needs a first step, and sometimes we forget how easy it is to just plant a seed that will later have an impact.
+We tend to run away form the feeling of responsibility towards environmental maintenance.
+Ofcaurse, every action needs a first step, but we sometimes forget how easy and simple it is to just plant a seed that will later have an impact.
 This is the idea behind Connected gardens, it is the first step showing how easy it to make Milan more green, just by simple interactions.

 ### Goals